ATTENTION ALL EMPLOYEES

 The program is split into two elements.
 The first element is a Senior Incentive for longevity with the company, the second element is a Safety Incentive based on your safety performance for that year.
 Each element equals fifty percent (50%) of the total incentive.

-The company has developed and implemented web base training.
+As a condition of employment, the company has developed and implemented web base training.
 On the company web site there is an area that is dedicated to training.
 This area has the employee handbook, training videos and other company documents.
 It also contains a knowledge quiz related to the type of training you are accessing.

 The requirements are as follows: